grahaml/markdown-to-webpage/README.md

 Leveraging [Handlebars](http://handlebarsjs.com/reference.html) and [showdown](https://github.com/showdownjs/showdown), this module will accept a markdown file as input, and inject that into the body tag of an HTML file.

+This is kind of like [MKDocs](http://www.mkdocs.org/) or [Jekyll](http://jekyllrb.com/), but way simpler.

+I created this because I had a markdown file that I wanted to make into a full webpage.
+Simple as that.

 ## Future thoughts

 * Ability to pass in different tags you want to put in the head: `link`, `meta`, `script`